beshmo/kodekey-examples/README.md

 **Start building AI applications in minutes, not days!**

-*KodeKloud KeySpaces: Where AI Development Becomes Effortless*%
+*KodeKloud KodeKey: Where AI Development Becomes Effortless*%